 Slow Cooker Pulled Pork with Low-Sugar Barbecue Sauce

 Slow Cooker Pulled Pork with Low-Sugar Barbecue Sauce is a lower-carb version of pulled pork that’s just as delicious!
-This tasty recipe is also low-glycemic, gluten-free, dairy-free, South Beach Diet friendly, and kid friendly.
-Use the Diet-Type Index to find more recipes like this one.
+Use Slow Cooker Recipes to find more recipes like this one.

 When I mentioned on Facebook that I was making Slow Cooker Pulled Pork with Low-Sugar Barbecue Sauce, I had people asking me immediately to post the recipe.
 That didn’t surprise me, since this is a classic American dish, but I do want to start by saying that one reason I decided to tackle this was because I find most barbecue sauce recipes to be too sweet, without enough complex flavor undertones.

 I wanted to see if I could come up with a low-sugar pulled pork that would suit my preference for more savory flavors, so if you try this recipe, be prepared for a sauce with plenty of mustard flavor, smokiness, and spice, and just the barest touch of sweetness.